-The days on this tour have been carefully programmed, however there will be opportunities for tour participants to break from the group to explore their own interests if they so desire.
-On a number of days the program is scheduled to finish mid/late afternoon thus allowing free time for individual exploration.
-Most evenings have been deliberately left free to allow participants to avail themselves of endless dining opportunities and sample the many performing arts options found in each of the major cities to be visited.
-The New York program has been designed to allow for plenty of flexibility so important temporary exhibitions can be included in the program.
+The days on this tour have been carefully programmed and on a number of days the program is scheduled to finish mid/late afternoon to allow free time for individual exploration.
+Most evenings have been deliberately left free to allow participants to avail themselves of endless dining opportunities and sample the many performing arts options found in Los Angeles and New York.
+The New York program has been designed to allow for flexibility so important temporary exhibitions can be included in the program.
 The daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. The tour includes breakfast daily, lunches and and evening meals, indicated in the itinerary where: B=breakfast, L=lunch and D = evening meal.
 All entrance fees on the official program are included in the tour price.